ADirin/OTP1_LectureMaterial/Week 1/Lecture Assignment/Assignment1.md

 You have to create a team of four people.
 With this team, you are going to do a project for the next 16 weeks (8 sprints), with each sprint lasting 2 weeks.
 The first four sprints will focus on the DevOps concept, and in the remaining four sprints, the focus will shift to UI, database localization, quality assurance, and software documentation.
- - [Note: Use the form in oma for fillin the team member]
+ - [Note: Use the form in OMA to fill in the team members.]
 # Sprints Implementation process (**Important Read Carefully**)
 In this course, we follow the agile process.
 In each sprint, the team should plan the forthcoming sprint tasks (Sprint planning).